CherryRina/Scripts-For-Radware/README.md

     - The script will create a log file named `system_health_logs.log` where you can watch the results
 ## TASK 2:
 ### Description
-    - Sum: Write a Python script to check if the nginx service is running and restart it if it is down, logging the results.
+    - Write a Python script to check if the nginx service is running and restart it if it is down, logging the results.
     - Objective: Automate the check and restart of the nginx service if it is not running.
     - Requirements:
         1) Check the status of nginx service.